pivotal/docs-tap/tanzu-build-service/install-tbs.hbs.md

 configuration by using the `kp_default_repository_username`, `kp_default_repository_password`, `tanzunet_username`,
 and `tanzunet_password` fields.

-If you do not want credentials saved in plaintext, you can use existing Secrets or IAM roles by using [Secret references](#install-secret-refs) or [AWS IAM authentication](#tbs-tcli-install-ecr) in your `tbs-values.yaml` or `tap-values.yaml`.
+If you do not want credentials saved in plaintext, you can use existing secrets or IAM roles by using [Secret references](#install-secret-refs) or [AWS IAM authentication](#tbs-tcli-install-ecr) in your `tbs-values.yaml` or `tap-values.yaml`.

 ### <a id='install-secret-refs'></a> Use Secret references for registry credentials

-To use Secret references:
+To use secret references:

-1. Create a Secret of type `kubernetes.io/dockerconfigjson` containing credentials for the writable repository in your registry (`kp_default_repository`) and the VMware Tanzu Network registry.
+1. Create a secret of type `kubernetes.io/dockerconfigjson` containing credentials for the writable repository in your registry (`kp_default_repository`) and the VMware Tanzu Network registry.